-The late Dr. Hassan Hathout is a physician, scientist, teacher, speaker, thinker, writer, poet and ethicist as well as an Islamic Scholar.
+The late Dr. Hassan Hathout is a physician, scientist, teacher, speaker, thinker, writer, poet, and ethicist as well as an Islamic Scholar.
 He is one of those encyclopedic personalities reminiscent of older times.
 As an Egyptian American, he is bicultural and bilingual.
-Appalled by the distorted image of Islam in the West, he he has made it his mission to explain Islam as it (really) is.
+Appalled by the distorted image of Islam in the West, he has made it his mission to explain Islam as it (really) is.
 He is the author of eight books and innumerable medical and non-medical papers and article.

 People will certainly respond favorably to the sincerity and the forthrightness of the book.
 The book often shows the penetrating wisdom a mind is capable of…(Frank Vogel, Harvard Law School).